fbpx

 Panissa

 Italy leads rice production in Europe, with much of it growing along the Po River Basin.
-Risotto rice is a particular type of high-starch, short-grain rice that can absorb a lot of liquid (and flavor) without turning mushy.
+Risotto rice is a type of high-starch, short-grain rice that can absorb much liquid (and flavor) without turning mushy.

-This key ingredient makes Piedmont’s Panissa—not to be confused with Panissa from Liguria, a fried appetizer made from chickpea flour.
-Panissa’s main ingredients are risotto and beans, and the texture turns out similar to stew.
+This key ingredient makes Piedmont’s Panissa—not confused with Panissa from Liguria, a fried appetizer made from chickpea flour.
+Panissa’s main ingredients are risotto and beans, and the texture is similar to stew.

 During cooking, red wine enriches the flavor of the risotto and beans of Panissa, and a bit of salami makes for an exquisite finish.
 Some freshly grated parmesan adds to the creaminess.